LeProff/OfficeGeneratorJava/README.md

 ## Defining the Building Envelopes
 Located within the resources folder, the envelopes folder contains a subfolder for each defined building envelope.
-Inside each subfolder are two templates, named ``inner.txt`` and ``outer.txt`` that define the basic structure of the building, including key spaces such as stairs/elevators, washrooms, etc.
+Inside each subfolder are two templates, named ``inner.txt`` and ``outer.txt``, that define the envelope and basic layout elements of the building, including key spaces such as stairs/elevators, washrooms, etc.

 These files must have identital shape definitions, but can have different internal structures defined.
-I have no idea if they should have parts in common, or which elements are only used by the parser for ``inner.txt`` or ``outer.txt`` at the moment.
+I have no idea if they need to have parts in common, or which elements are only used by the parser for ``inner.txt`` or ``outer.txt`` at the moment.

 The structure of the ``inner.txt`` and ``outer.txt`` files is as follows:
 * line 1: length of building
 * line 2: width of building
-* lines 3 to width+3: description of each 1x1 sqft tile
+* lines 3 to width+3: _description_ of each 1x1 sqft tile

-The description is a number that indicates the use of that tile.
+The _description_ is a number that indicates the use of that tile.
 Valid usage numbers are as follows:
 * 0 - Undefined (open for use as office space or other room types)
 * 1 - Unusable space (this is how irregular buildings shapes are defined)